 Tips to avoid scamming

-- Never send any money directly to a lady.
-Contact us and send it via the site.
+- Never send money to a lady.
+Contact us if a lady asks you for money.

-- Regularly have video chats, not just text chats
+- Regularly have video/audio chats, not just text chats

 - Arrange meetings through the site